Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-litter-box-problems-causes-and-solutions.md

 ---
-title: Cat litter box problems: causes and solutions
+title: "Cat litter box problems: causes and solutions"
 description: Discover why your cat is avoiding the litter box and proven solutions to fix it.
 Learn about medical issues, litter preferences, and behavioral fixes that actually work.
 date: 2026-04-13
 lastmod: 2026-04-13